jerrymit/FetchApp/README.md

 • FetchApp is an Android application developed in Kotlin that demonstrates the use of Retrofit to fetch and display a list of items from a remote server.
 The app groups items by 'listId' and filters out entries with empty or null names.

 # Features
-• Data Fetching: Utilizes Retrofit to load data from a remote JSON file.
+• Data Fetching: Utilizes Retrofit to load data from a remote JSON file.\n

 • Data Filtering and Sorting: Filters out items with null or blank names and sorts items by 'listId' and then by 'name'.
 • User Interface: Provides a clean and simple UI to display the filtered and sorted items using a RecyclerView.